larsll/deepracer-for-cloud/docs/opengl.md

     * `DR_HOST_X=True`; uses the local X server rather than starting one within the docker container.
     * `DR_ROBOMAKER_IMAGE`; choose the tag for an OpenGL enabled image - e.g. `cpu-gl-avx` for an image where Tensorflow will use CPU or `gpu-gl` for an image where also Tensorflow will use the GPU.

-Before training run `xhost +` to ensure that the container is allowed to connect to the X server.

 With recent Nvidia drivers you can comfirm that the setup is working by running `nvidia-smi` on the host and see that `gzserver` is listed as running on the GPU.
 Older drivers (e.g. 390 for NVS 315) may not support showing which processes are running on the GPU.

 ## Headless Server